The Case for a

 bullet did fragment in a similar way to the M855, but this was made less likely

-in the current L2A2 pattern by using a thicker jacket.
+in the L2A2 and subsequent patterns by using a thicker jacket.
 As a result of all this,

 the US rounds are very unlikely to be approved as NATO standards, although they